 Why are there three credit bureaus?

 Let’s start off with the background on the three major credit bureaus (also known as credit reporting agencies).
 Actually, there are even more than three bureaus that exist today in the United States.
 But most creditors and lenders you work with typically only deal with the three largest ones: Equifax, Experian, and TransUnion.
 Each one is a privately owned company that collects information about individual consumers from creditors across the nation.

 They then synthesize the information into a credit report that lenders and other creditors may purchase to help evaluate loan and credit applicants.
 In addition, the credit bureaus also sell consumer contact information to marketers wishing to send various offers of credit to large amounts of people in the same credit class.

-So why are there three credit bureaus?
-Initially, each one served a particular region of the country.
-But as technology became more advanced, the three bureaus all started to expand their geographic scope and now serve all 50 states.
+Initially, each bureau served a particular region of the country.
+But as technology became more advanced, the bureaus all started to expand their geographic scope and now serve all 50 states.
 This business move makes sense since our society has become increasingly mobile and you might have a different credit history in different states.

 It’s still important to realize that each credit bureau is profit-driven, despite being viewed by most people as formal institutions.
 They have no government affiliation, though they are monitored and regulated by both state and federal officials, in addition to the Fair Credit Reporting Act.